What is the Importance of the SPQ in California?

 various sections of the TDS require any additional disclosures to be listed,

 such as pest reports or insurance claims.

 Details of household items such as smoke, carbon monoxide, and burglar alarms; HVAC equipment such as air conditioners and heaters (with proper mounting brackets); water tanks, stoves, and other information is also asked from the seller in the different sections of the TDS.

 Additional Information is a Requirement for a Realistic and Informed Decision

-The TDS in itself is not enough to know the actual condition of the residential property and is considered to be very minimal.
+The TDS in and of itself is not enough to know the actual condition of the residential property and is considered to be very minimal.
 The California Association of Realtors came up with the Seller Property Questionnaire (SPQ) to make up for the lack of information that buyers need for an informed decision.

 November of 2014, the SPQ has been made a contractual requirement on the seller

-The seller and the buyer both benefit from the approximately 50 questions in an SPQ.
+The seller and the buyer both benefit from the approximately 50 questions in the SPQ.
 The buyer gains an informed decision, and the seller gains because it becomes hard for the buyer to claim that material facts about the property were withheld.

 The Offer To Close transaction management solution simplifies complex legal contracts and disclosures.
 With the click of a few buttons an agent can complete their Agent Visual Inspection Disclosure (AVID) or a seller can fill out their Seller’s Disclosure Transfer Disclosure Statement (TDS) and their Seller Property Questionnaire (SPQ) in California or Seller’s Disclosure Notice in Texas.
 Other agreements and addendums such as a Request for Repairs (RR) are just a few moments from being completed with our one of a kind real estate software.